alishamsnaqvi/hello-world/README.md

-# hello-world
+# hello-world.
-Hi Humans
+Hi Humans.
-My name is Ali Shams
+My name is Ali Shams.
-This is my first project
+This is my first project.